zdj/themes/README.md

 **BirdsOfParadise**
   - brown background with minimal contrast and lots of color.
 Based on the TextMate theme.
+  - *there's also a FishOfParadise which is essentially the same as BirdsOfParadise but with a blueish background.*

 **FishTank**
   - slate blue background with minimal contrast and light colors.